• Skip to primary navigation

 Frequently Asked Questions

-Can you use other cheeses in place of the goat cheese?
+Can you use other cheeses in place of goat cheese?

 While this recipe is designed around the texture and shape of goat cheese, you can replace this cheese if desired.
 A creamy cheese like cream cheese would work well.
-You will, however, have to shape the cream cheese in order to roll it in the toppings.
+However, you will have to shape the cream cheese to roll it in the toppings.

-How long does a cranberry pecan goat cheese Log last?
+How long does a cranberry pecan goat cheese log last in the refrigerator?

 Can this cranberry pecan goat cheese log appetizer be made in advance?

 Yes, you can make this goat cheese appetizer in advance.
-I do suggest, however, making it the day of or the day before for the best results.
+However, I suggest making it the day of or the day before for the best results.
 Do not drizzle with honey until service.

 Can you freeze a goat cheese log?